Yanet Garcia Rocks Tight Knit Dress To Celebrate 13 Million Followers On Instagram

 13 MILLION!!!! ????????????❤️????????
 Thank you for all of your love and support.
 For everyone who has been following me over the years it's been an amazing journey.
 I continue to work towards my dreams, share my story and show you the process with my fitness, nutrition, career, family and lifestyle.
 Each day brings us new opportunities to learn, love and grow and I can't wait to share more with you in the future. ❤️ Thanks to my boyfriend and his family for this incredible surprise @lewishowes ????
 Los amo con todo mi corazón!!
 Gracias a ustedes ya somos 13 MILLONES!

 Of course, the celebration would not be complete without including a photo with her beloved dog, Mamacita, who regularly makes appearances on her page.
-In photo number three, Garcia, Howes, and the tiny Pomeranian looked like a picture-perfect family, smiling in front of a table of deserts and flowers that had little Instagram graphics at the end of toothpicks.
-The next photo included a few of her family members while she added one more shot with little Mamacita at the end of the deck.
+In photo number three, Garcia, Howes, and the tiny Pomeranian looked like a picture-perfect family, smiling in front of a table of deserts and flowers that had little Instagram graphics on the end of toothpicks.
+The next pic included a few of her family members, and she added one more shot with little Mamacita at the end of the deck.

-In the caption of the image, the weathercaster thanked all of her fans for their love and support, sharing that she can’t wait to continue posting content on her page.
-In just a short time of the update going live, it’s earned the brunette beauty over 522,000 likes as well as 1,200 comments with most fans quick to applaud her on the accomplishment.
+In the caption of the upload, the weathercaster thanked all of her fans for their love and support, sharing that she can’t wait to continue posting content on her page.
+In just a short time of the update going live, it’s earned the brunette beauty over 522,000 likes as well as 1,200 comments, with most fans quick to applaud her on the accomplishment.

 “So happy for you!
-Such an inspiration!!!,” one follower gushed, adding a few red heart emoji to the end of their comment.
+Such an inspiration!!!” one follower gushed, adding a few red heart emoji to the end of their comment.

 “Congrats on all your success.
-U are an inspiration to many, and the most stunningly beautiful woman on the planet!!,” one more added.
+U are an inspiration to many, and the most stunningly beautiful woman on the planet!!” another admirer added.